Proud of our past, ready for our future.

 Hi Neighbour is revolutionising the way we think about equity in the clean energy transformation.

-Our scholarship awardees demonstrate what’s possible for a diverse and dynamic clean energy workforce.
+Our scholarship awardees demonstrate what’s possible for a diverse, local clean energy workforce.
 Our practical, bespoke scholarships target under-utilised, knowledge-rich groups to build empowering careers in renewables.
-Our key demographics are coal-connected, female + gender diverse, and First Nations individuals.
+Our key demographics are coal-connected, female, and First Nations individuals.

 We seek to shift the conversation and elevate expectations and embed social licence by sharing the inspiring stories of our awardees.
 Our awardees become energy transformation heroes, to inspire the next generation, because if you can see it, you can be it.